A mesh network spontaneously erupts in the US and helps connect Puerto Rico

 Attending CES 2018?
 TechCrunch wants to see your company

-When goTenna put out their Mesh device earlier this year, I thought the off-grid communication gadgets would be great for an emergency kit or back country hike.
+When goTenna put out their Mesh device earlier this year, I thought the off-grid communication gadgets would be great for an emergency kit or back-country hike.
 But it turns out that both I and goTenna underestimated the demand for a resilient, user-powered mesh network: thousands of dedicated nodes now populate cities across the country, and volunteers are using them to get Puerto Rico back online after a devastating hurricane season.

-The Mesh works a lot like the original goTenna, which pairs to your phone using Bluetooth, then uses walkie talkie radio frequencies to send text communications (no cell network necessary) to another device paired to someone else’s phone — perhaps a mile or two away.
+The Mesh works a lot like the original goTenna, which pairs to your phone using Bluetooth, then uses walkie-talkie radio frequencies to send text communications (no cell network necessary) to another device paired to someone else’s phone — perhaps a mile or two away.

 What the Mesh added was the ability to relay those messages: a chain or group of the devices will hear the message (it’s encrypted, of course) and pass it on until it reaches its destination.
-You can even set your Mesh up as a stationary relay, which in concert with other devices might let entire neighborhoods or even cities communicate even in case of a power or telecommunications outage.
+You can even set up your Mesh as a stationary relay, which in concert with other devices might let entire neighborhoods or even cities communicate, even in cases of a power or telecommunications outage.

 I’ve always found mesh networks compelling, but I just sort of assumed they would emerge out of the proliferation of wireless devices we already have: phones, routers, laptops.
-But so far no one has been about to unify the clans and produce some kind of universal relay protocol.
+But so far no one has been able to unify the clans and produce some kind of universal relay protocol.
 The goTenna Mesh, of course, is built for it out of the box.
-(I have a couple units they sent me to review, but have only had the chance to text the most basic features.)
+(I have a couple of units they sent me to review, but have only had the chance to test the most basic features.)

-When I talked to Daniela Perdomo, founder and CEO of goTenna, around the time of the Mesh launch, a handful of early users had registered their devices on a map and forum the company started called IMeshYou.
+When I talked to Daniela Perdomo, founder and CEO of goTenna, around the time of the Mesh launch, a handful of early users had registered their devices on a map and forum the company started, called IMeshYou.
 She said they hadn’t even thought to create it until users started emailing them asking for something like it.

 “What I didn’t expect, and what was obvious to other people, is this power to create your own networks,” said Perdomo.
 And sure enough, the map has exploded with devices.

-The exact number of nodes changes regularly, since only some are permanent “fixed relays” (indicated by a lightning bolt) and the others may come and go.
+The exact number of nodes changes regularly, as only some are permanent “fixed relays” (indicated by a lightning bolt) and the others may come and go.
 But it’s clearly a popular use case for the people who have bought a Mesh device — numbering nearly 100,000 now, Perdomo revealed.

 “The network layer we’re creating here is new,” she said.
 “Some people thought this was junk spectrum — but we can create an always available, bottom up, decentralized mesh network like this.
-If things go down, you can’t have Netflix, but you can say ‘hey, meet me here.'”
+If things go down, you can’t have Netflix, but you can say ‘hey, meet me here.’ ”

 You could deploy it one time and forget about it; a solar-powered stationary relay will operate continuously or wait patiently until it’s needed.